What is the habitat of Gems in the Dunes?

 Sand dunes are wonderful places, but they are very fragile.
 The dunes of the Sefton Coast, stretching from Southport to Seaforth, form the largest undeveloped dune system in England.
 They are home to some real gems, including one of our rarest reptiles, the colourful Sand Lizard, and the scarce Natterjack, a charming little toad.
 There are also many other special plants and invertebrates, all depending on the dunes.

 Sand dune systems are extremely vulnerable to a number of pressures.
 These include urban development, overgrowth of vegetation and frequent human disturbance.
 Unfortunately, many of the species that live in the dunes need very specific conditions to exist.
 All of this means that a significant number of species face extinction here if the dunes are lost to them.

-This Back from the Brink project, led by the Amphibian and Reptile Conservation Trust, is determined to ensure a safe future for these creatures and plants.
-We will work with key partners and landowners along the Sefton Coast, to carry out various habitat management tasks.
-These should directly improve the quality of the habitat for Natterjacks, Sand Lizards, the impressive Northern Dune Tiger Beetle and many others.
+This Back from the Brink project, led by the Amphibian and Reptile Conservation Trust, worked with key partners and landowners along the Sefton Coast, to carry out various habitat management tasks.
+These directly improved the quality of the habitat for Natterjacks, Sand Lizards, the impressive Northern Dune Tiger Beetle and many others.

-Vital to all of this is helping the public to recognise the importance and vulnerability of the dunes.
-We will offer a range of activities to get them interested and involved, including monitoring, habitat management, walks, talks and a whole host more!
+Vital to all of this was helping the public to recognise the importance and vulnerability of the dunes.
+We offered a range of activities to get them interested and involved, including monitoring, habitat management, walks, talks and a whole host more!